-The second meta-analysis used the same eight studies [5].
+The second meta-analysis used the same eight studies.
 Pooling was by summation of the birth prevalence numerators and denominators at ages 15 to 50.
 Two different additive-exponential regression equations were fitted: three parameter, and five parameters with a cubic exponential component.
-Separate analyses were carried out for the two series that the authors regarded as most complete - from Belgium and Sweden - and restricting maternal age range in four ways (15-49, 20-49, 15-45, 20-45).
-Unlike the first meta-analysis, four terminations of pregnancy following prenatal diagnosis of Down syndrome at amniocentesis in the Wales study were reduced by 30% to allow for fetal loss (see 'Down syndrome - intra-uterine viability' below).
+Separate analyses were carried out for the two series that the authors regarded as most complete-from Belgium and Sweden-and restricting maternal age range in four ways (15-49, 20-49, 15-45 and 20-45).
+Unlike the first meta-analysis, four terminations of pregnancy following prenatal diagnosis of Down syndrome at amniocentesis in the Wales study were reduced by 30% to allow for fetal loss (see Section 3).

-The third meta-analysis comprised five studies [6].
-This included the two 'most complete' studies from the second meta-analysis replaced by a study in Belgium which extended the series to 1971-90 and complemented by a more recent study in Sweden (1971-77).
-The study in Australia was also replaced by a more extended series 1960-89 although data from 1960-4 were not included because of concerns about completeness.
-The fifth 'Intensive Newborn' study combined data from studies in Winnipeg and Edinburgh where all neonates had cytogenetic tests.
+The third meta-analysis comprised five studies.
+This included the two "most complete" studies from the second meta-analysis replaced by a study in Belgium, which extended the series to 1971-1990 and complemented by a more recent study in Sweden (1971-1977).
+The study in Australia was also replaced by a more extended series 1960-1989 although data from 1960 to 1964 were not included because of concerns about completeness.
+The fifth "Intensive Newborn" study combined data from studies in Winnipeg and Edinburgh where all neonates had cytogenetic tests.
 Pooling was by summation at each maternal age, 16 to 49.
-Three, five and six parameter additive-exponential regression equations were used, the latter having a quartic exponential component.
+Three-, five- and six-parameter additive-exponential regression equations were used, the latter having a quartic exponential component.
 A separate analysis was carried out after excluding the Australia study.
 A total of 110 terminations of Down syndrome pregnancies diagnosed following amniocentesis were reduced by 30%.

-The fourth meta-analysis included nine studies, all but two of those in the first meta-analysis (New York and Wales), making the replacements (Australia and Belgium) and additions (Sweden and Intensive Newborn) from the third meta-analysis, together with a study of Down syndrome births from a different part of Australia (1987-91), in women aged 36 or more [7].
+The fourth meta-analysis included nine studies, all but two of those in the first meta-analysis (New York and Wales), making the replacements (Australia and Belgium) and additions (Sweden and Intensive Newborn) from the third meta-analysis, together with a study of Down syndrome births from a different part of Australia (1987-1991), in women aged 36 or more.
 Pooling was by the use of a weighting factor which estimated the proportional under-ascertainment in each study.
 The regression analysis simultaneously estimated the curve parameters and this proportion over the maternal age range 16 to 50.
-A three parameter logistic regression equation was used of the form, y=a+(1-a)/(1+exp(-b-cx)), where a is between 0 and 1.
+A three parameter logistic regression equation was used of the form, $y = a + (1 - a)/(1 + \exp[-b - cx])$ , where a is between 0 and 1.
 A separate analysis was carried out after excluding the Canada study.
 The numbers of terminated pregnancies were reduced by 30%.

-National Down Syndrome Cytogenetic Register (NDSCR)
+2.3 | National Down Syndrome Cytogenetic Register (NDSCR)